 There is a cost of USD 500 per applicant and USD 300 per dependent of the person seeking a work permit.
-The applicant can be the expatriate or the employer, there are different application forms where the applicant is the expatriate or the employer.
-Dependents include, for example, a wife/husband, children, parents and the relationship will need to be proved by the relevant documents.
+The applicant can be either the expatriate or the employer, with different application forms for each.
+Dependents include, for example, a wife/husband, children, and parents, and the relationship will need to be proved by the relevant documents.